Efficient and Scalable Path-Planning Algorithms for Curvature Constrained Motion in the Hamilton-Jacobi Formulation: Numerical Methods

 \section{Numerical Methods}

 To this point, the standard approach to approximating solutions to HJB equations in applications like this has been to use finite difference schemes such as fast-sweeping schemes \cite{fastSweep1,fastSweep2,fastSweep3}, fast-marching schemes \cite{FastMarch1,FastMarch2}, and their generalizations \cite{FastMarch3,OUM}.
 These are used, for example, in \cite{TakeiTsai1, TakeiTsai2, OptHumanPathPlanning, Cars1, CarsMovingObs}.
-These methods are easy to implement and can be adapted for high-order accuracy, but because they are grid-based, their time complexity scales exponentially with the dimension of the domain, meaning that they are only feasible in low dimension.
-Even in low dimension, because they approximate the solution to the HJB equation in the entire domain, they often require on the order of minutes to resolve optimal paths (on a standard desktop computer).
+These methods are easy to implement and can be adapted for high-order accuracy, but because they are grid-based, their computational complexity scales exponentially with the dimension of the domain, meaning that they are only feasible in low dimension. \RV{The authors of \cite{Gibou1,Gibou2} present parallelizable fast-sweeping schemes which can approximate the solutions of 3- and 4-dimensional HJB-type equations in a matter of minutes (or in the case of the Eikonal equation, a matter of seconds).
+However, because the model for the Dubins' submarine is 5-dimensional, and we would like to develop methods which scale to even higher dimension, we opt for a grid-free scheme.}

-Recent numerical methods attempt to break this \emph{curse of dimensionality} by resolving the solution to certain Hamilton-Jacobi equations at individual points using variational Hopf-Lax type formulas \cite{Curse1,Curse2}.
-In particular, given a Hamiltonian $H: \mathbb R^d \times \mathbb R^d \to \R$, the authors of \cite{Curse2} conjecture that the solution to the state-dependent Hamilton-Jacobi equation is given by the generalized Hopf-Lax formula,
+Recent numerical methods attempt to break the \emph{curse of dimensionality} \cite{Bellman} by resolving the solution to certain Hamilton-Jacobi equations at individual points using variational Hopf-Lax type formulas \cite{Curse1,Curse2}. \RV{In particular, given a Hamiltonian $H: \mathbb R^d \times \mathbb R^d \to \R$ which is convex in its second argument and $C^2$-smooth, and an initial data function $g:\R^d \to \R$ which is convex and coercive,} the authors of \cite{Curse2} conjecture that the solution to the state-dependent Hamilton-Jacobi equation is given by the generalized Hopf-Lax formula, \RV{While the conjecture requires the Hamiltonian to be $C^2$, the authors of \cite{Curse2} give specific examples which violate this assumption for which the conjecture still holds, so it may hold even more broadly.}